-Table 1: Clock reading time, in microseconds
+Table 3: Thread costs, in microseconds

-Finally, we measured the cost of calling the two C functions, so we can see how much overhead is inherent in the Java Native Interface (JNI), which allows Java programs to call "native" (binary) code.
-The Java settings make no difference for these results.
+Java settings make no difference for these results.
 On our platform, the JNI overhead is approximately 650 to 950 nanoseconds per call to the time functions.

 4.1.2 Method Call

 Method calls are one of the fundamental activities performed by Java programs.
 The cost of making a method call is greatly affected by the number of parameters, since each must be pushed onto the stack.
 Whether there is a return value or not also affects the time.
 Finally, calls to static methods are faster than calls to instance methods.
 This is partly due to the fact that instance methods have a hidden parameter, this, and partly due to the fact that static method calls are resolved at compile time.
 The results of our experiments are shown in Table 2, in nanoseconds.
 A "ref arg" is a reference argument, that is, a parameter of object (or array) type.
 Note that the final keyword did not impart any significant difference in method calling time.